 Candidates must be enrolled in a doctoral program in clinical, counseling, school psychology, or combined professional psychology.
 Enrollment in an APA accredited doctoral program is required.
 All formal coursework and comprehensive exams for the doctorate must be completed.
-Applicants are encouraged to have completed at least 1,000 practicum hours, which includes 500 hours of psychotherapy and 75 hours of psychological assessment.
+Applicants are encouraged to have completed at least 1,000 practicum hours consisting of at least 500 hours of intervention and 75 hours of assessment.

-The internship program interviews the final pool of candidates in the first two Wednesdays of January.
-You will be contacted for an interview if you are in this final pool by mid to the 15th of December.
+The Internship Program interviews the final pool of candidates on the first two Wednesdays of January.
+Applicants in the final pool will be contacted for an interview by the 15th of December.
 Phone interviews will be granted for extenuating circumstances that prohibit a personal visit.
-The WSU-SOPP internship program is a member in good standing of Association of Psychology Postdoctoral and Internship Centers (APPIC) and adheres to all of its guidelines regarding application, interviewing, and notification procedures.
+The WSU-SOPP internship program is a member in good standing with the Association of Psychology Postdoctoral and Internship Centers (APPIC) and adheres to all of its guidelines regarding application, interviewing, and notification procedures.
 The WSU-SOPP will participate in the Match program conducted by the National Matching Services.
-Applicants must provide WSU-SOPP their Match Number prior to her/his scheduled interview.
+Applicants must provide WSU-SOPP with their Match number prior to their scheduled interview.
 No person at WSU-SOPP will solicit, accept, or use any ranking-related information from any applicant prior to Match Day.

 For additional information, please contact: